“I am Latina. I am also neither black nor white. I am mixed and the term Afrolatinx does not refer to me.”

 If you read The Americano regularly, you know that’s what happened to me last month when I answered the 2020 Census.
 For the first time in my life, I did not answer “black.”
 I checked “other” and wrote in “mulata.”

-This because, as I said then, “the Afrolatinidad conversation has gotten to me, making me suspect I, too, may need to acknowledge my privilege: the light skin that falls somewhere between cream and café con leche of a mulata blanconaza.
+This because, as I said then, “the Afrolatinidad conversation has gotten to me, making me suspect I, too, may need to acknowledge my privilege: the light skin that falls somewhere between cream and the café con leche of a mulata blanconaza.
 I am now wondering if I am doing enough to prevent the systemic erasure of my darker brothers and sisters who do go through the worst of it in this country.”

 To be completely honest, I was also wondering what the hell to “be” now that I, apparently, was no longer black, had never been white, and a third option along the lines of “none of the above” wasn’t usually available.